 Yeah, that person is called a Dental Hygienist.

 Many people forget about Dental Hygienists.
-For example, do you know what a Dental Hygienist is without Googling it?
+For example, before I told you what a Dental Hygienist was, did you know what it was without Googling it?

-Dental Hygienists, the people who clean your teeth before the dentist sees you, need legal protection just like dentists.
+And Dental Hygienists need legal protection just like dentists.
 Any professional who gives you any type of health-related care needs coverage in case something goes wrong.

 Dental Hygiene Malpractice Insurance – What Is It?

 Dental Hygiene Malpractice Insurance protects Dental Hygienists from legal action.
 Often, Hygienists rely on their employers for this insurance, but many of them regret this decision.

 Hygienists don’t face as many lawsuits as dentists, but it still happens.
 Just like malpractice insurance for dentists, there are two types of insurance for hygienists.
 The first is an occurrence policy and the second is a claims-made policy.

 With an occurrence policy, the hygienist has protection even after they leave a practice, regardless of when the claim was filed.
 And the coverage carries over into retirement.
 This is considered the most comprehensive type of malpractice insurance.